[Who the Son sets free is free indeed]

 “To the Jews who had believed him, Jesus said, “If you hold to my teaching, you are really my disciples.
 Then you will know the truth, and the truth will set you free.” –John 8:31-32

-I thought I was having a nervous breakdown even, but we kept it to ourselves.
+I thought I was having a nervous breakdown, but we kept it to ourselves.
 I felt too ashamed.
 I felt so guilty for everything, but God continued to speak to me.

-On one of my darkest days He said to me, “Feel my living water flow.”
-At the time, I didn’t understand what these words meant, but just the fact that He was still speaking to me comforted me (John 4:13-14).
+On one of my darkest days He said to me, Feel my living water flow.
+I didn’t understand what these words meant, (now I understand that living water is the Holy Spirit), but just the fact that God was still speaking to me comforted me.
+(John 4:13-14)

 For years I’d felt guilty that I’d really chosen to become a Christian because of my love for Andrew.
-I wasn’t understanding that God had chosen me, so I felt that Jesus had come in second in that deal.
-However, when I couldn’t feel what I should be feeling for Andrew, the choice that I made to listen to God was based on my love for Jesus.
+I wasn’t understanding that God had chosen me, so I felt that Jesus had come in second in this deal.
+However, when I couldn’t feel what I should be feeling for Andrew, the choice that I made to listen, and then act, was based on my love for Jesus.
 I knew then, with confidence even, who I belonged to, and I experienced some joy mixed with my grief.

-When He said to Simon “Feed my Sheep” Jesus was essentially saying to all of us, ‘If you love me you will take care of the ones that I’ve entrusted to you.’
+When He said to Simon, Feed my Sheep, Jesus was essentially saying to all of us, If you love me you will take care of the ones that I’ve entrusted to you.
 A commentary I referenced said that sheep here is probably translated better as “little sheep.”
 If so, Jesus was telling Simon more specifically to take care of those weaker in the faith.
 This same commentary went on to say this:

 “He who had been loved and forgiven, held up that he might not fall, restored after he had fallen, is to be to others what Christ had been to him—feeding men with spiritual truths as they can bear them, gently guiding and caring for those who are as the weak ones of the flock through ignorance, prejudice, waywardness.
 The chief work of the chief Apostle, and of every true apostle of Christ, is to win back the erring, helpless, sinful sons of men…” [source: biblehub ]

-This really spoke to me as I fought with the idea of sharing this story.
+This really spoke to me as I fought with the fear of sharing this story.
 These words reminded me that what I was so afraid to share could benefit the flock.

 I know that I’m most assuredly a sinner saved by grace.
-I still understand, however, that I’m loved and forgiven, so I’m going to live like I’m loved.
-At least, that’s what I say.
+I still understand, however, that I’m loved and forgiven, so I’m going to live like I’m loved, at least, that’s what I say.
 Andrew keeps telling me that I haven’t let it go.

-However, as I was typing back and forth with a sister in Christ yesterday, I gave her these words: “Forgive yourself because you had no way of knowing then, what you know now.”
+However, as I was typing back and forth with a sister in Christ yesterday, I gave her these words: Forgive yourself because you had no way of knowing then, what you know now.
 I knew immediately that these words were for me as well.

 “Jesus replied, “Very truly I tell you, everyone who sins is a slave to sin.
 Now a slave has no permanent place in the family, but a son belongs to it forever.
 So if the Son sets you free, you will be free indeed.” –John 8:34-36